GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 An application, as presented in the oxd ecommerce platform, is an oxd client created in the Gluu Gateway and actively used to make a call to the oxd-server.
 Each setup of the Gluu Gateway will require multiple clients.
 The following actions result in the creation of active clients which you can always inspect in the oxd ecommerce platform:

-- installation and setup of the Gluu Gateway = 2 applications (2 active clients used)
+- installation, setup and logging in to the Gluu Gateway = 2 applications (2 active clients used)
 - creation of an API protected with `gluu-oauth2-rs` = 2 applications (2 active clients used)
 - an `Oauth flow` = 1 application (1 active client used)
 - an `UMA flow` = 2 applications (2 active clients used)